 Your Professional Development Isn’t Your Employer’s Responsibility

-Once upon a time, a college or university diploma meant getting a good and a stable job.
+Once upon a time, a college or university diploma meant getting a good and stable job.

-But graduating any institution just isn’t what it used to be.
+But graduating from any institution just isn’t what it used to be.

 Many people think that once they have the paper, and they start going to work, they can stop learning.

-This attitude diminishes your potential because rapid changes in almost every area of the work is making your current knowledge obsolete.
+This attitude diminishes your potential because rapid changes in almost every area of the work are making your current knowledge obsolete.

 Technological changes demand continuous connections between education and employment.

 There are employers, who invest in vocational training, and if you are an employer who wants to train and develop your staff, check out the Aspiring to Include – they have a dedicated section that includes guidance for employers on matters such as equal pay, diversity, and overall development training.

 But, generally, as an individual/employee you shouldn’t rely only on your employer for your professional and individual development.